blu3OceanWaves/CoreView/README.md

-# SimplInfo – System & Security Information Tool
+# simplinfo – System & Security Information Tool

-**SimplInfo** is a terminal-based Linux utility for system administrators, security professionals, and enthusiasts.
+**simplinfo** is a terminal-based Linux utility.
 It provides a concise overview of system and security information while highlighting potential risks.

 ## Features